victorsoftart/cordova-plugin-asset-downloader/README.md

 # cordova-plugin-asset-downloader
-Cordova plugin to download a List of files or a single file to the Phone, check consistency(Android and ios) no `cordova-file-transfer` dependency. `cordova-file-transfer` was recently [depreciated](https://cordova.apache.org/blog/2017/10/18/from-filetransfer-to-xhr2.html).
+Cordova plugin to download a List of files or a single file to the Phone, check consistency(Android and iOS).

 Inspired by `cordova-plugin-fastrde-downloader` but with less features.